The Hand & Trumpet

 Head Chef

 Matt is a Brunning and Price veteran, working in at least 12 different pubs and opening 5 of them.
-Giving him the experience needed to face the Hand and Trumpet!
+This gave him the experience he needed to face the Hand and Trumpet!
 While he is authoritative in service, he loves nothing more than a laugh, and a beer with his colleagues.
-You'll know when Matts in, when Ed Sheeran is echoing throughout the kitchen.
-His passion for food is nothing in comparison to the love his family, especially his daughter Aria.
+You'll know when Matt's in, when Ed Sheeran is echoing throughout the kitchen.
+His passion for food is nothing in comparison to the love for his family, especially his daughter Aria.

 Sous Chef